Category

 Why Communicative Games Work for Adult English Learners

 Why does the Fujieda 1-Day Immersion include communicative games?
-Learn how play creates authentic communication pressure that textbooks can't replicate.
+Here's how play creates real communication pressure that textbook drills can't.

 Read more →